Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 The time and date of the event.

 The reasons for surfacing the event, shown as red bubbles.
-When hovering over each bubble a modal appears describing the statistics behind the cause.
-For example, in the case of a new access device, the modal will show the recent devices used in access attempts and their relative frequency - highlighting the rarity or novelty of the device used in the Security Event.
+Hover over the bubble to view statistics behind the cause.
+For example, in the case of a new access device, additional information shows recent devices used in access attempts and their relative frequency - highlighting the rarity or novelty of the device used in the Security Event.

 Some potential causes that could be surfaced by Duo Trust Monitor: